Is Vroom Inc. (VRM) a Keeper?

-Vroom Inc. (NASDAQ:VRM) went down by -1.94% from its latest closing price compared to the recent 1-year high of $49.03.
-The company’s stock price has collected -3.95% of loss in the last five trading sessions.
+Vroom Inc. (NASDAQ:VRM) went up by 0.86% from its latest closing price compared to the recent 1-year high of $48.80.
+The company’s stock price has collected -52.90% of loss in the last five trading sessions.
+Barron’s reported on 03/01/22 that Vroom Stock Stalls Out as Used-Car Seller Posts Disappointing Quarter

 Is It Worth Investing in Vroom Inc. (NASDAQ :VRM) Right Now?